 Pain originating in the lower back (or high buttock) and radiating down past the knee is a classic pattern of a true sciatica issue, meaning that is it coming from the lower back.
 If this is the case, the client should seek the advice of a licensed professional (DC, DO, or MD) to have the spine addressed.
 Foam rolling is likely NOT going to have much of an influence on true sciatica because it is originating from the spine.
 However, many times sciatica is confused with “Piriformis Syndrome.”

-What is Piriformis Syndrome and what can we do about it?
+Piriformis Syndrome and what we can do about it?

 Piriformis syndrome is when the sciatic nerve is not compressed by the spine but by the piriformis.
 This is much more of a muscular issue that may be influenced by soft-tissue work.
 In most individuals, the sciatic nerve runs directly through, under, or over the piriformis muscle (Fig. 7).
 No matter the direction, the sciatic could get compressed and become irritated.